Grand Theft Auto III: Accolades

+Grand Theft Auto III received multiple nominations and awards from gaming publications.
+It was awarded Game of the Year at the 2nd Game Developers Choice Awards, and from GameSpot and GameSpy.
+It was named the Best PlayStation 2 Game by Game Revolution, GameSpot, GameSpy, and IGN.
+It also won Best Action Game from Game Revolution, GameSpot, and IGN; Most Innovative from GameSpot; and Excellence in Game Design at the Game Developers Choice Awards.
+GameSpy also awarded the game Most Offensive, Best Use of Radio, and tied for Best Artificial Intelligence.
+It won the Global Award at the 7th CESA Game Awards in 2003 and an Award for Excellence at the 8th CESA Game Awards in 2004.
+At the 5th Annual Interactive Achievement Awards, Grand Theft Auto III won Outstanding Achievement in Game Design and Outstanding Achievement in Game Play Engineering, and was nominated for Console Action/Adventure Game of the Year.
+The following year at the 6th Annual Interactive Achievement Awards, the Windows version won Computer Action/Adventure Game of the Year and was nominated for Outstanding Innovation in Computer Gaming.

 Sales

 In the United States, Grand Theft Auto III was the highest-selling game of 2001, selling over two million units by February 2002.
 The game was also the second-best-selling game of 2002, only behind its sequel, Grand Theft Auto: Vice City.
 Take-Two stock significantly increased following the game's launch, and the game was included in PlayStation's Greatest Hits selection.
 Within a year of release, the game had sold six million copies and generated over US$250 million in revenue; by January 2003, it had sold seven million and generated over US$350 million.
 In the United States, the game had sold 5.35 million units by June 2004, and 6.55 million units by December 2007.
 The Windows version accounted for 420,000 sales and $16.9 million in earnings by August 2006 in the United States, where it was the 34th-best-selling computer game between January 2000 and August 2006.

-In Japan, Grand Theft Auto III sold about 120,000 copies in its first week, and roughly 300,000 by December 2003.
+In Japan, Grand Theft Auto III sold around 75,000 copies in its first day, 120,000 in its first week, and roughly 300,000 by December 2003.
 The number rose above 350,000 copies by January 2008.
 In Europe, over a million copies of the game were reportedly sold by December 2001.
 The game earned a "Diamond" award in the United Kingdom, indicating over one million sales; it was the first game to receive this award in the region.
-By March 2008, the game had sold 14.5 million units worldwide.
+Grand Theft Auto: Double Pack—a bundle containing Grand Theft Auto III and Vice City—became one of the best-selling Xbox games with over 1.59 million copies sold in the United States and over 1.25 million in Japan.
+The game became one of the best-selling PlayStation 2 games with 11.6 million copies sold, and sold 14.5 million units overall by March 2008.